acidicoala/KoalaBox/templates/markdown/usage.md

 - **Advantages**:
     - Guaranteed to load
 - **Disadvantages**:
-    - Might need reinstallation if Steam updates affected DLL files
+    - Might need reinstallation aftera game update

 My advice is to try installing the unlocker in hook mode first.
 If it doesn't work, try installing it in proxy mode instead.